Collaborative Learning Opportunities

 High Intensity Learning Collaborative

-The High Intensity Learning Collaborative (HILC) was a year-long program support initiative that began in January 2015 and was designed to support a small number of states in developing the necessary policy and infrastructure changes to improve the care and outcomes for individuals with SUDs.
+The High Intensity Learning Collaborative (HILC) was a year-long program support initiative that began in January 2015 and was designed to support a small number of states in developing the necessary infrastructure changes to improve the care and outcomes for individuals with SUDs.
 The HILC states are Kentucky, Louisiana, Michigan, Pennsylvania, Texas, and Washington.
 Following the yearlong collaborative, HILC states are provided ongoing one-on-one support to continue their work.

 Learn more about the HILC states and their IAP work.